markuadoc/markua-spec/README.md

 rm spec.html && make spec.html && open spec.html
 ```

-This step can also be run with the `./go.sh` script:
+Note that step 5 can also be run with the `./go.sh` script:

 ```
 ./go.sh